 0:00:23.7 DW: Okay, but it’s not that dramatic.
 It’s just that we’re not gonna be coming right back with season four as quickly as we normally do.
 But it’s not all bad news, right?

 0:00:35.3 MB: Nope, not at all.
 It’s actually good news.
 It’s a good news.
 In basketball, what do they do?
 They stand at the free-throw line and they shake their shoulders and they shake it off.
 I think that’s, we’re just taking a moment to shake it off.
 Welcome to Founder Hustle, a podcast series by, for and about the New Majority Entrepreneur.
-I’m your host, Melissa Braldley, Founder of 1863 Ventures and Co-Founder of New Majority Ventures.
+I’m your host, Melissa Bradley, Founder of 1863 Ventures and Co-Founder of New Majority Ventures.
 The road from founder to CEO can be both hard and rewarding.
 So in each episode of Founder Hustle, I interview a new majority entrepreneur to find out what their journey really looks like.
 As a CEO, founder, professor, and general partner of a venture fund, I know how valuable good information and resources are for the New Majority.
 Through share tools, strategies and life lessons, we’re here to enlighten, uplift, and educate anyone interested in this entrepreneurial ecosystem so that you too can go from founder to CEO.

-0:01:41.7 DW: So here we are, season three, finale episode.
+[music]0:01:41.7 DW: So here we are, season three, finale episode.
 How you feeling, Melissa?

 0:01:50.0 MB: Always excited to talk to you, Diana.
 Always excited.

-0:01:55.4 DW: So, I guess first thing we’re gonna talk about is this hiatus-y, pause-y, reset-y, breaky thing that we’re gonna be going on.
+[laughter]0:01:55.4 DW: So, I guess first thing we’re gonna talk about is this hiatus-y, pause-y, reset-y, breaky thing that we’re gonna be going on.

 0:02:03.3 MB: Yes.